Sdsaphe/hello-world/README.md

 # hello-world
 The first program
-This is sample text for sample reafme file
+This is sample text for sample readme file